 - Riedell Laces: Your beautiful boots deserve only the best, so Riedell’s spun Poly and Nylon laces last longer and don’t tear as easily as others.
 Available in white, beige and black.
 Find the length that is right for your Riedell Skates with our lace chart.

-- Riedell Shoe Finish: In skating, scuff happens!
+- Riedell Shoe Polish: In skating, scuff happens!
 Whether you spend hours on the ice each day or just visit the rink when the mood strikes, nicks and blemishes on your boots are bound to occur.
-Fix problem areas with Riedell’s shoe finish available conveniently in white, beige and black.
+Fix problem areas with Riedell’s shoe polish available conveniently in white, beige and black.

 - Three-Way Boot Care System: Keeping your skates in great shape is as easy as 1, 2, 3!
 This extensive three-way boot care system works together (or separately) to keep your Riedell’s looking great!
-Whittemore Heel and Sole Enamel surrounds Riedell’s cork heels and soles with a waterproof finish, and Lexol® Leather Conditioner maintains the leather’s sheen and softness.
+Whittemore Heel and Sole Enamel surrounds Riedell’s cork heels and soles with a waterproof polish, and Lexol® Leather Conditioner maintains the leather’s sheen and softness.
 Lastly, Silicone Protectant prevents moisture buildup in the leather.

 - Sno Seal®: is a beeswax-based waterproofing formula that protects boots from moisture build up.
 The formula dries as solid wax, so it stays on your boot longer to keep your whole boot dry, warm and light.

 The condition of your blades directly impacts your performance on the ice.
 The key is to keep edges in top condition.
 Maintenance begins as soon as you step off of the ice.
 Here are 6 simple tips for blade care:

 - Wear blade guards as soon as you leave the ice or rubberized surface to avoid scraping or chipping the top layer of chrome, leaving the steel underneath vulnerable to corrosion from moisture.